grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 *Figure: Additional segmentation*

-Further, if you refine the operation by adding another metric for number of devices.
-Then the updated problem statement reads *"create an operation for subscriber accounts of MVPD named 'C' who are viewing the channel 'N Sports' that have a sharing score above 90 and are using more than 5 devices to view content during the evaluation period"*.
+Further, if you refine the operation by adding another metric for number of devices, then the updated problem statement reads *"create an operation for subscriber accounts of MVPD named 'C' who are viewing the channel 'N Sports' that have a sharing score above 90 and are using more than 5 devices to view content during the evaluation period"*.

 ![](assets/refined-segment.png)

 *Figure: Refined example segment with overall sharing score and number of devices metrics*

-By doing this, the user group becomes even small.
-So, by using Additional segmentation and adding more metric and condition, you are additionally qualifying the segment to define your sample to operate on.
+By doing this, the user group becomes more refined.
+So, by adding more metrics and conditions, you are further qualifying the segment to define the accounts to operate on.

 ### Segment type {#segment-type}